jg-rp/jsonpath11/README.md

 # jsonpath24

-Fast JSONPath for Python, built on [libjsonpath](https://github.com/jg-rp/libjsonpath), following the draft [IETF JSONPath Base](https://datatracker.ietf.org/doc/html/draft-ietf-jsonpath-base-21) specification.
+JSONPath for Python, built on [libjsonpath](https://github.com/jg-rp/libjsonpath), following the draft [IETF JSONPath Base](https://datatracker.ietf.org/doc/html/draft-ietf-jsonpath-base-21) specification.

 ## jsonpath24 vs python-jsonpath

+jsonpath24 is faster than [python-jsonpath](https://github.com/jg-rp/python-jsonpath), but less featureful.
+If you're not concerned wih JSONPath query performance, you should probably use python-jsonpath.

 Both jsonpath24 and python-jsonpath follow the IETF JSONPath base specification and are tested against the [JSONPath compliance test suite](https://github.com/jsonpath-standard/jsonpath-compliance-test-suite).

-jsonpath24 is fast, but only works with data made up of dictionaries and lists, and is difficult to customize beyond the standard JSONPath function extension mechanism.
-Whereas python-jsonpath:
+Additionally, python-jsonpath:

 - works on data made up of any [mapping](https://docs.python.org/3/glossary.html#term-mapping) or [sequence](https://docs.python.org/3/glossary.html#term-sequence), not just dictionaries and lists.
 - supports membership operators (`in` and `contains`) and list/array literals. <sup>\*</sup>